honne/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 Plugins
 =======
-Sources, transformations (called *transforms* for short), and sinks are generically called *plugins*.
+Sources, transformations (called *transforms* for short), and sinks are generically referred to as a *plugin*.
 Plugins provide a way to extend the functionality of existing artifacts.
 An application can be created with the existing plugins included with CDAP or, if a user wishes, they can write a plugin to add their own capability.

 Some plugins |---| such as the *JavaScript*, *Python Evaluator*, and *Validator* transforms |---| are designed to be customized by end-users with their own code from